 Student-Produced Rock Concerts

-Recently the MUBs produced a first-of-its-kind show featuring the music duo Striking Matches.
-They were recently featured on Nashville and their producer, the legendary T. Bone Burnett, has produced the likes of Elton John to Counting Crows to Alison Krauss and Robert Plant.
+The MUBs produced a first-of-its-kind show featuring the music duo Striking Matches, who were featured on the TV show Nashville and their producer, the legendary T. Bone Burnett, has produced the likes of Elton John to Counting Crows to Alison Krauss and Robert Plant.
 The show sold more than 150 tickets in less than two weeks.

 In spring 2016, the MUBs put on an unusual concert experience, booking more than a dozen bands for “All You Need Is MUBs,” a tribute to The Beatles.
 Each artist performed tunes from the Fab Four in a variety of genres, from rock to classical to Americana.
 The show included a performance from Jim Avett (father of the Avett Brothers) as well as Converse professors and popular local bands.
 The MUBs booked all the bands, handled all aspects of concert preparation and production, including sound reinforcement and engineering, promotion/marketing, and they celebrated record-breaking ticket sales.